syncfusion-content/typescript-docs/TypeScript/PivotChart/Chart-Types.md

-## Stacking Column Chart
+## Stacking column chart

-**Stacking Column** Chart is similar to column charts except the Y-values.
-These Y-values stack on top of each other in a specified series order.
-This helps to visualize the relationship of parts to whole across categories.
+The **stacking column** chart is similar to column charts except for the Y-values.
+The Y-values stack on top of each other in a specified series order.
+This helps to visualize the relationship of parts to the whole chart across various categories.

 {% highlight html %}